 - Label drift (target drift)

-- Changes in outcome prevalence or label policy that affect calibration and decision thresholds.
+- Changes in outcome prevalence or labeling policy that affect calibration and thresholds.

 - Slice monitoring

-- Monitoring metrics on specific subgroups (country, device, channel) to localize drift and avoid missing localized regressions.
+- Monitoring metrics on subgroups (locale/device/channel/tier) to localize drift and catch localized regressions.

 - Shadow deployment

-- Running a new model in parallel without affecting users to compare outputs and performance before rollout.
+- Running a new model in parallel without affecting users to compare outputs and performance.

 - Canary deployment

-- Releasing a model to a small share of traffic first, monitoring metrics, and expanding only if it remains healthy.
+- Rolling out to a small share of traffic first, then expanding only if health metrics remain within bounds.

 - Rollback

-- Switching back to a previous known-good model version as an immediate mitigation when drift or regressions occur.
+- Switching back to a previous known-good model version as an immediate mitigation.

 Worth reading